ibelkebir/GV-data-visualization/README.md

     $ source path/to/venv/Scripts/activate    # for Windows
     ```

-4. Now you can run the python file (starting the Flask server)
+4. Run the python file (starting the Flask server)
     ```
     (venv) $ python app.py
     ```

-5. In your browser, open one of the following
+5. Open one of the following in your browser
     ```
     http://127.0.0.1:5000/
     http://localhost:5000/
     ```

-### `index.html` <!-- this may or may not die over the weekend -->

-You can also open `index.html`.
-If you want to run in...

-  - **Firefox**
-    Enter `firefox index.html` in terminal

-  - **Chrome**
-    Close all instances of Chrome and enter `open /Applications/Google\ Chrome.app --args --allow-file-access-from-files` in terminal

-  - **Safari**
-    Make sure you have access to the developer tools `(Safari > Preferences > Advanced > Show develop in menu bar)`.
-Go to the develop bar and click `Disable Local File Restrictions`.
-    Enter `safari index.html` in terminal